Johnny Cache

 JOHNNY_MIDDLEWARE_KEY_PREFIX='jc_myproj'

-Note: The above configuration is for Django 1.3, which radically changed its cache configuration.
-To see a full inspection of options for earlier versions of Django please see the queryset cache docs.
+For a full inspection of options for earlier versions of Django please see the queryset cache docs.

 The MIDDLEWARE_CLASSES setting enables two middlewares: the outer one clears a thread-local dict-like cache located at johnny.cache.local at the end of every request, and should really be the outer most middleware in your stack.
 The second one enables the main feature of Johnny: the queryset cache.